Funding Instructions For a Revocable Living Trust

 Funding your Trust with Stock Options

-Tangible personal property refers to such items as household furnishings, appliances and fixtures, works of art, motor vehicles, pictures, collectibles, personal wearing apparel and jewelry, books, sporting goods, and hobby paraphernalia.
-Your tangible personal property has been transferred to your Revocable Living Trust by declaration in Article One of the Trust.
+Tangible personal property calls such items household furnishings, appliances and fixtures, works of art, motor vehicles, pictures, collectibles, personal wearing apparel and jewelry, books, sporting goods, and hobby paraphernalia.

-If you would like to discuss the issues and solutions for designating your retirement plan beneficiaries to best match your unique goals, we would be pleased to do so.
-But this additional planning must be done under a subsequent written representation agreement.
+Please feel free to reach out to us to discuss the issues and solutions for designating your retirement plan beneficiaries to best match your unique goals.

 Funding your Trust with Qualified Tuition Plans (529 Plans)